photoprism/photoprism-docs/docs/user-guide/users/roles.md

 *Viewers* are similar to regular *Users*, except that they do not have write access to the library and cannot see content that has been archived or marked private.
 They also cannot upload/import files or trigger indexing.
 Like all registered users, *Viewers* can change and save personal preferences such as theme, language, and password.

-## Manager

-*Managers* are intended for delegated administration.
-They can help manage content and selected account settings without being granted the full super-admin capabilities that affect global configuration defaults.

-## Contributor

-*Contributors* are intended for upload-centric workflows.
-They can submit files to their assigned upload area without receiving unrestricted access to all personal and administrative settings.

 ## Guest

 *Guests* have read-only access to view and download the resources that other users have shared with them.
 They can also change personal settings such as theme, language, and password.